ebeshero/scienceFiction/docs/MidtermExam2019.md

 ### Concept Mapping Section (20 pts)
 Prepare a concept map in Kumu.io to network our reading so far based on recurring concepts and motifs that you identify.
 Begin this with a Google Sheet you create and share with me in your Google Drive space: On your sheet, start by representing each of our readings so far as one kind of element.
 Make another kind of element that represents concepts or motifs that you find key to these books.
 Draw connections (using the Connections tab) between the readings and these concepts, and design your map so that it indicates *at least four* concepts or motifs that connect our readings so far, as well as *at least two concepts or motifs* that distinguish the books from each other.
 (Two books might be connected to each other but not to all the others in your map, depending on what you want to describe in your map.)

+Paste links to your Google Sheet and to your Kumu.io map here, making sure that each is visible to me (following what you've begun for Digital Project 4).